kyma-project/rafter/README.md

 * Rafter is not a [Content Management System](https://en.wikipedia.org/wiki/Content_management_system) (Wordpress-like),
 * Rafter is not a solution for [Enterprise Content Management](https://en.wikipedia.org/wiki/Enterprise_content_management),
-* Rafter doesn't come with any out-of-the box UI that allows to modify or consume files managend by Rafter.
+* Rafter doesn't come with any out-of-the-box UI that allows you to modify or consume files managed by Rafter.

 ### What Rafter can be used for

 * Rafter is based on [CRD's](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and therefore is an extension to Kubernetes API and should be used mainly by Developers building on top of Kubernetes,
 * Rafter is a file store with functionality that allows users to programatically modify/validate/extract those files before they are persisted.
 Content of those files can be fetched using the API.
 This is a basic functionality known to [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) concept.
 If you want to deploy an application to Kubernetes, and enrich it with additional documentation or specifications, you can do it using Rafter,
-* Rafter is S3-like file store, and one of those can be HTML, CSS and JS, which means that Rafter can also by used as a hosting solution for client-side applications.
+* Rafter is an S3-like file store also for files written in HTML, CSS, and JS.
+It means that Rafter can be used as a hosting solution for client-side applications.

 ## Quick start